I believe that

 1. Scouting the web

 Finally, I weigh value against quality.
-Years of sourcing for myself and others taught me how to spot the sweet spot — where materials, finishes and durability justify the price, and where you’re simply paying for a label.
+Years of sourcing for myself and others taught me where the sweet spot is — where materials, finishes and durability justify the price, and where you’re simply paying for a label.
 Knowing when to invest and when to save is often what makes a project feel both smart and considered.

 I’ve never been afraid to order from unfamiliar shop or small workshop.
 Over the years, countless orders taught me how platforms really behave — shipping, fees, reliability and hidden costs.